 - Motivation for graduate study or research

-- Applicant is from an underrepresented area
+- Applicant is from an underrepresented area of the country and/or type of university other than a top-level research institution

-AAUW International Fellowship Program Application
+How to Apply for AAUW International Fellowship Program

-For more information, visit AAUW.
+For more information, visit the AAUW International Fellowship Program.